Family and Medical Leave Handbook Statement: California

 Compensation During Leave

 Generally, FMLA Leave is unpaid.
 However, employees may be eligible to receive benefits through state-sponsored programs or the Company's sponsored wage-replacement benefit programs.
 Employees may also choose to use accrued vacation and sick leave, to the extent permitted by law and the Company's policy.
-All payments of wage-replacement benefits and accrued paid leave will be integrated so that employees will receive no greater compensation than their regular compensation during this period.
-[OPTIONAL: The Company may require employees to use accrued vacation and sick leave to cover some or all of a Fed-FMLA leave.
-However, the Company will only require employees to use accrued vacation for CFRA leave if it is otherwise unpaid and will only require employees to use accrued sick leave if the leave is otherwise unpaid and the reason for the leave is the employee's own serious health condition or another reason mutually agreed to by the Company and employee.
+If employees elect to have wage-replacement benefits and accrued paid leave integrated, the integration will be arranged such that employees will receive no greater compensation than their regular compensation during this period.
+[OPTIONAL: The Company may require employees to use accrued vacation to cover some or all of a Fed-FMLA leave.
+However, the Company will only require employees to use accrued vacation for CFRA leave if it is otherwise unpaid.
 The CFRA leave is not unpaid if the employee is receiving state disability insurance, short or long term disability payments pursuant to an employer provided plan, or is receiving Paid Family Leave through the state.]
 The use of paid benefits will not extend the length of FMLA Leave.

 Benefits During Leave